SEMICeu/iso-19139-to-dcat-ap/documentation/Mappings.md

 	</tbody>
 </table>

-<h3>Resource metadata common to data sets, data set series, and services</h3>
+<h3 id="md-common">Resource metadata common to data sets, data set series, and services</h3>
 <p>As a rule, the domain of the mappings is either <code>dcat:Dataset</code> (when the element is used for datasets and series) or <code>dctype:Service</code> / <code>dcat:Catalog</code> (when the element is used for services).
 However, “starred” elements – i.e., elements whose name is preceded by an asterisk (“*”) – are those having as domain either <code>dcat:Distribution</code> (when the element is used for datasets and series) or <code>dctype:Service</code> / <code>dcat:Catalog</code> (when the element is used for services).</p>
 <table>
   <thead>